jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 If an employee opts out after an employer contribution is paid to the Commissioner, the Commissioner may, if it is still in his or her possession, refund the employer contribution to the employer.

 ### 101 Refunds of employer contribution by provider
-(1) The provider of a KiwiSaver scheme may refund to the Commissioner any amount of employer contribution that was paid under this Act by the Commissioner in excess of the amount that this Act requires the Commissioner to on-pay to the provider.
+(1) The provider of a KiwiSaver scheme must refund to the Commissioner any amount of employer contribution that was paid under this Act by the Commissioner in excess of the amount of the employer contribution that this Act requires.
-(2) However, no refund may be made if the contribution paid in respect of any payment of salary or wages would be less, after the refund is deducted, than that required under this Act according to the employee's contribution rate.
+(2)

 ### Subpart 4 — Contributions holiday